A Conversation with Katrina Wynne and Enrique Enriquez

 “Sanitizing” has already begun to well up through persons like Mister Jean-Claude Flornoy (that I unfailingly respect), Enrique Enriquez (I call the “MAGrI(C)IAN”)…and others who, at best, repeat and spread what they have decided to share.

-©2007-2015, Katrina Wynne & Enrique Enriquez, all rights reserved.
-Nothing herein may be copied, reprinted, reproduced, or retransmitted in any media format without express written permission of the authors.
+© Katrina Wynne & Enrique Enriquez 2007-2016, all rights reserved.
+Nothing herein may be copied, reprinted, reproduced, or retransmitted in any media format without express written permission of the author.